ahmadmssm/iOS_Bootstrap/README.md

 5. [Kingfisher](https://github.com/onevcat/Kingfisher)
 6. [SCLAlertView](https://github.com/vikmeup/SCLAlertView-Swift).

-In addition, the following Repos helped me alot either by including their code directly into my pod or using some portion of their codes to improve my things or to learn something new so __**thank you**__ for sharing your awesome codes for free to the community.
+In addition, the following Repos helped me alot either by including their codes directly into my pod or using some portion of their codes to improve my library or to learn something new so __**thank you**__ for sharing your awesome codes for free to the community.

 1. [EZLoadingActivity](https://github.com/goktugyil/EZLoadingActivity).
 2. [MoyaSugar](https://github.com/devxoul/MoyaSugar).